 Most people with diverticulosis do not have any discomfort or symptoms.
 However, possible symptoms may include mild cramps, bloating, and constipation.
-Other diseases such as irritable bowel syndrome (IBS) and stomach ulcers cause similar problems, so these symptoms do not always mean a person has diverticulosis.
+These symptoms do not always mean you have diverticulosis.
+Other diseases such as irritable bowel syndrome (IBS) and stomach ulcers cause similar problems.
 You should visit your doctor if you have these symptoms.